Wareham conveyancing FAQs

 The Bank of England base rate is currently 0.75% (Feb 2019).
 A good Wareham remortgage solicitor could save you a few mortgage payments on your old rate by completing the conveyancing quickly.

-Our conveyancing solicitors are on the panel for all major lenders, so whether you are you are switching to an interest-only mortgage with Santander or to a joint mortgage with the Hinckley and Rugby Building Society, we can help.
+Conveyancing solicitors on the panel for every major lender - so whether you are you are switching to an interest-only mortgage with Santander or to a joint mortgage with the Hinckley and Rugby Building Society, we can help.